AxaFrance/SlimFaas/README.md

 ### SlimFaas Annotations with defaults values
 - SlimFaas/Function: "true"
-  - Activate SlimFaas on this pod, so your pod will be auto-scale
+  - Activate SlimFaas on this pod, so your pod will be auto-scaled
 - SlimFaas/ReplicasMin: "0"
   - Scale down to this value after a period of inactivity
 - SlimFaas/ReplicasAtStart: "1"